AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-about-vpn-gateway-settings.md

-<properties
+---
-    pageTitle="VPN gateway settings for cross-premises Azure connections | Azure" description="Learn about VPN Gateway settings for Azure virtual network gateways." services="vpn-gateway"
+title: VPN gateway settings for cross-premises Azure connections | Azure
+description: Learn about VPN Gateway settings for Azure virtual network gateways.
-    documentationcenter="na"
-    author="cherylmc"
-    manager="timlt"
-    editor=""
-    tags="azure-resource-manager,azure-service-management" />
-<tags
-    ms.assetid="ae665bc5-0089-45d0-a0d5-bc0ab4e79899"
-    ms.service="vpn-gateway"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="infrastructure-services"
-    ms.date="02/13/2017"
-    wacn.date=""
-    ms.author="cherylmc" />
+services: vpn-gateway
+documentationcenter: na
+author: cherylmc
+manager: timlt
+editor: ''
+tags: azure-resource-manager,azure-service-management

+ms.assetid: ae665bc5-0089-45d0-a0d5-bc0ab4e79899
+ms.service: vpn-gateway
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: infrastructure-services
+ms.date: 02/13/2017
+wacn.date: ''
+ms.author: cherylmc
+---

 # About VPN Gateway configuration settings
 A VPN gateway is a type of virtual network gateway that sends encrypted traffic between your virtual network and your on-premises location across a public connection.
 You can also use a VPN gateway to send traffic between virtual networks across the Azure backbone.

 A VPN gateway connection relies on the configuration of multiple resources, each of which contains configurable settings.
 The sections in this article discuss the resources and settings that relate to a VPN gateway for a virtual network created in Resource Manager deployment model.
-You can find descriptions and topology diagrams for each connection solution in the [About VPN Gateway](/documentation/articles/vpn-gateway-about-vpngateways/) article.
+You can find descriptions and topology diagrams for each connection solution in the [About VPN Gateway](./vpn-gateway-about-vpngateways.md) article.

 ## <a name="gwtype"></a>Gateway types
 Each virtual network can only have one virtual network gateway of each type.
 When you are creating a virtual network gateway, you must make sure that the gateway type is correct for your configuration.